 Holiday season safety for pets

-Kindness Animal Clinic's doctors and staff want this holiday season to be a fun and safe time for you and your pet, not something that turns into an emergency visit to the veterinarian.
+Dr. Garver and the staff at Kindness Animal Clinic want this holiday season to be a fun and safe time for you and your pet and not something that turns into an emergency visit to the veterinarian.
 Some of the decorations we use, the holiday plants we buy, and the food we make can be hazardous to our pets.
 Below is a list of the most common holiday hazards.
 If your pet comes into contact with any of these, let us know immediately.

-If you are expecting a lot of visitors or are having a holiday party, your animal may become very stressed or nervous.
-Make sure your animal has access to a quiet room (with a bed and some water) away from the noise and people where they can go to be alone or you may think about boarding them for a short time.
-If you have a new or young animal, you may want to try and teach them some basic obedience before people come over – commands like sit, stay, off, and leave it will be very helpful.
+If you are expecting a lot of visitors or are having a holiday party, your pet may become very stressed or nervous.
+Make sure they have access to a quiet room away from the noise and people where they can go to be alone or you may think about boarding them for a short time.
+If you have a new puppy, try and teach them some basic obedience before people come over – commands like sit, stay, off, and leave it will be very helpful.